 Ready for this Budget Friendly Enrichment Activity

-Dog enrichment doesn’t need to be complicated or expensive.
+Dog enrichment doesn’t need to be complicated, time-consuming or expensive.
 There are a lot of fun games and toys that you can DIY and affordable ingredients you use for food-based enrichment with stuffable toys like a Kong or Toppl.

 Want to learn about more canine enrichment activities?
 Check out these posts: